Telstra vs Optus Mobile: plans, 5G, coverage and value

 Telstra vs Optus: Which has the highest data mobile plan?

 Optus offers up to 360GB per month on its most expensive phone plan.
-It's a very pricey plan, but it does come with unlimited standard international calls and text to 35 selected destinations, and discounted access to Optus Sport subscription.
+It's a very pricey plan at $82 per month, but it does come with unlimited standard international calls and text to 35 selected destinations, and discounted access to Optus Sport subscription.
 You'll pay $6.99 per month instead of the $24.99 per month you're billed if you're not an Optus customer.

 Like Telstra, Optus no longer has excess data charges, switching to a more manageable endless data solution where your speeds are capped at 1.5Mbps when you exceed your monthly allowance.
 So even if you do go over your data with either provider, you won't get any unnecessary bill shock.

-Telstra currently offers 180GB mobile data on its most expensive plan.
-It costs you a pretty penny but it also gets you unlimited standard calls and text plus a bagful of bonuses like free streaming subscriptions.
+Telstra currently offers 300GB mobile data on its most expensive plan at $99 per month.
+It costs you a pretty penny but it also gets you unlimited standard calls and text plus a bagful of bonuses like a few months of free streaming subscriptions.

 Telstra vs Optus: Which has the best customer service?